Workshops and experimentation spaces

 Workshops represent the essential interface of art schools to educational projects.
 Their use is therefore most often reserved for students in the context of carrying out work related to educational projects, but also for artists in residence and invited by the school – sometimes interns as well as people enrolled in public courses.
 These spaces are under the responsibility of the workshop managers who ensure their proper management in terms of schedules (displayed at the entrance) and equipment maintenance.

-Educational assistance technicians (TAP), who often also have a personal artistic activity, provide technical and often artistic assistance by sharing their experience.
+Educational support technicians (TAP), who often have a personal artistic activity elsewhere, provide technical and often artistic assistance by sharing their experience.

 Jewelry workshop